weliveindetail/blog-sandbox/_posts/2023-10-19-llvm-jitlink-executor.md

    19305
 ```

 Do we need all this history?
 Not really, a few snapshots would be sufficient.
 In principle we could store them as unrelated `--orphan` branches, but with a growing number of versions we would accumulate lots of isolated blobs that don't share any data.
-It would be better to keep the `--orphan` branch for our first version and continue with a reduced history where we squash most patches into a few single commits:
+It's better to keep the `--orphan` branch for our first version and continue with regular commit deltas.
+We can squash the huge amount of patches into a few single commits like this:
 ```
 llvm-jitlink-executor ➜ git log --oneline main 0c846d6b14e1 [downstream] Add README and extra debug dumps